dwakel/vehicle-tax/ReadMe.md

 Create an account and link the account to your existing account tracker accounts

+#### How to Use Search And Sort on /api/Vehicle/TaxInformation/SearchSort

+Type in your Search or sort parameter into the searchBy{} or sortBy{}
+eg. searchBy {"typeName": "ambulance"}
+sortBy {"importDuty": "asc"}  (either "asc",ascending or "desc", descending)

+### List of Searchable Parametes
+- categoryDescription
+- typeName
+- typeDescription
+- categoryName
+- importduty"
+- vat
+- nhil,
+- getfundlevy,
+- aulevy
+- ecowaslevy
+- eximlevy
+- examlevy
+- processingfee
+- specialimportlevy

+### List of Sortable Parametes
+- importduty"
+- vat
+- nhil,
+- getfundlevy,
+- aulevy
+- ecowaslevy
+- eximlevy
+- examlevy
+- processingfee
+- specialimportlevy

 #### Relevant commands (must cd into project directory)
 Run Migrations